chand1012/hooky/README.md

 This means that in theory, if you just write a REST API, you can use Hooky to interact with it or even turn it into its own standalone Discord bot.

-For example, something I use a lot is self-hosted no-code tools like [n8n](https://n8n.io) and [Dify](https://github.com/langgenius/dify).
+For example, something I use a lot of self-hosted no-code tools like [n8n](https://n8n.io) and [Dify](https://github.com/langgenius/dify).
 Both offer no-code options to interact with, however I wanted a single interface to interact with them, as well as any other REST interface.
 Hooky allows me to do that.

 ## Features